kubernetes/website/content/en/docs/reference/using-api/cel.md

 resources.

 A key element of the resource constraint features is a _cost unit_ that CEL defines as a way of tracking CPU utilization.
-Cost units are independant of system load and hardware.
+Cost units are independent of system load and hardware.
 Cost units are also deterministic; for any given CEL expression and input data, evaluation of the expression by the CEL interpreter will always result in the same cost.